jhsoftware/simpledns-kb/179_http-redirector-plug-in.md

 Another way that this is often used is for "expired accounts".
 For example when an ISP's customer has canceled his web-hosting services, but his domain name is still pointing to the ISP's web-server.
 In this this scenario, the ISP might redirect such domain names to a central web-site informing visitors why the web-site is unavailable, perhaps a bit of promotion for the ISP etc.

-IIS and other web-server applications of course include similar redirection functions, and you can do more advanced redirection through server side scripting (see [KB1151](https://simpledns.plus/kb/148)).
+IIS and other web-server applications of course include similar redirection functions, and you can do more advanced redirection through server side scripting (see [Web redirection and "cloaking" (Classis ASP script)](/kb/148)).
 This plug-in sits somewhere in between.
 It offers more options (cloaking and URL substitutions) than the built-in IIS functions, yet it requires no programming / scripting.
 It also allows you to do HTTP redirection in scenarios where a full web-server is not otherwise needed.
 And finally, it may simply be more convenient to manage this along with the rest of your DNS data.

 **IMPORTANT:** This plug-in requires the use of port 80 TCP (443 for HTTPS) on a static public IP address.